Nadia Meiher: Nu Virgos: 2000–2002, 2002–2006, 2009–2011

-2006–present: Solo career
+Solo career: 2006–present

 From 2006 to 2008, Meiher hosted the STB television show Neymovirni istoriyi kokhannya (Incredible Love Stories) She co-hosted the 1+1 New Year 2007 programme, along with Svetlana Loboda and Ruslana Pysanka.
 In 2011, Meiher hosted the STB show Neymovirna pravda pro zirok (The Incredible Truth about the Stars).
 She also participated in the 1+1 show Zirka + Zirka in 2006, and in Odin v odin!; the Russian version of Your Face Sounds Familiar, in 2014.
 Meiher was also a part of the jury on the reality show Khochu do VIA Hry (I want to join Nu Virgos) in 2013, in which was created to find new members of Nu Virgos, as well as on the talent show Spivay yak zirka (Sing like a star) in 2015.

 Meiher released her debut solo single, "Delo ne v tele", in May 2014.
 Her second single, "Tango vozvrasheniya", was released via iTunes in October the same year.
 She has since released two more singles, "Ostansya" (2015) and "Historia de un amor" (2016).

 Meiher's first collection of poems "Siyuminutnoe vlechenie" (Momentary Attraction) was published in 2009.
 In 2016, Meiher opened the boutique Meiher by Meiher at the Gulliver centre in Kyiv, which sells her own designs.